apache/sling-old-svn-mirror/contrib/extensions/contextaware-config/README.md

     Resource pageResource = resourceResolver.getResource("/content/mysite/page1");

-    Resource configResource = configurationResourceResolver.getResource(pageResource, "site-configuration");
+    Resource configResource = configurationResourceResolver.getResource(pageResource, "configs", "site-configuration");

 Or if you have several configuration resources of the same type and you need all of them:

-    Collection<Resource> configResources = configurationResourceResolver.getResourceCollection(pageResource, "socialmedia");
+    Collection<Resource> configResources = configurationResourceResolver.getResourceCollection(pageResource, "configs", socialmedia");

 1.2 Context-Aware Configurations
 ================================

 While context-aware resources give you pure resources and your application code can decide what to do with it, the most common use case is some configuration.
-A configuration is usually described by a DTO like class, interface or annotation (like Declarative Services does for component configurations).
+A configuration is usually described by an annotation class (like Declarative Services does for component configurations).
 These are typed configuration objects and the context-aware configuration support automatically converts resources into the wanted configuration type.

 Context-aware configurations are built on top of context-aware resources.
 The same concept is used: configurations are